Why Your New Appliance Will Not Be Repaired (Issues / Problems)

 A complicated repair like a refrigerator compressor or washer tub repair will probably never even be attempted in most cases.

-Oddly it is also the title of the next paragraph.
+Oddly, it is also the title of the next paragraph.

-How To Avoid This Problem: Check Reviews
+How to Avoid This Problem: Check Reviews

-First, this subject has to be part of the buying process.
-You should be informed before you buy it.
+First, service has to be part of the buying process.

-With Yelp, check the filtered reviews, but they always place the bad reviews in the beginning.
+Yelp is the most unfair source because they have an opaque filtering system.
+With Yelp, check the filtered reviews, but they always place the bad reviews initially.
 You want to average that out with the good reviews at the end.

-Better Business Bureau (BBB) gives everyone an A+ if they pay the bureau, but check the complaints section for problems.
+The Better Business Bureau (BBB) gives everyone an A+ if they pay the bureau, but check the complaints section for problems.

 The best way to avoid this situation is to be prepared before you buy your appliances.

-What To Do With An Unrepaired Appliance
+What to Do With an Unrepaired Appliance

-It depends on how old the appliance is.
-Unless there are mitigating issues (delivery damage), you should have a replacement within a year after a prohibitive amount of service calls.
+Without mitigating issues (delivery damage), you should have a replacement within a year after a prohibitive amount of service calls.

 For example, a "no cold" refrigerator should be replaced after one service call.